AnupatRuangsuwan/react-native-tab-view/README.md

 - `labelStyle` - style object for the tab item label
 - `style` - style object for the tab bar

+- `navBackgroundColor` - optional for change navigation bar background color (default is 'blue') `type string`
+- `activeColor` - optional for change the selected button color (default is 'yellow') `type string`
+- `inactiveColor` - optional for change the unselected button color (default is 'black') `type string`
+- `totalRoute` - Require for rendering button correctly.
+This will equal to number of your route. `type number`

 Check the [type definitions](src/TabViewTypeDefinitions.js) for details on shape of different objects.